toeverything/AFFiNE/docs/jobs/affine.pro.md

 ### This position is for:

 -   Develop AFFiNE in **the open source way**, including code and community engagement.
--   Research and support **onboarding process** of new use cases for affine.com subscribers.
+-   Research and support **onboarding process** of new use cases for AFFiNE.pro subscribers.
 -   Improve our **block editor** and **graphic editor** experience.
 -   Assist our subscribers in utilizing our product in a data-based way with help from the operational teams.
 -   Research on activation of potential subscribers in a better way.